910605jeremy/Final-projrct/README.md

 ![image](https://github.com/910605jeremy/Final-projrct/assets/132763427/7c4fd989-1c5d-4078-92bd-609b076e7351)

 * The "help" function provides information about input length or number size restrictions.
+* Function 3 will enter a small game based on DFS (Depth-First Search):
+> The first line of user input specifies the number of subsequent input lines.
+Each line of input contains numbers that represent the order in which the numbers are connected.
+After inputting the data, the program will determine if these numbers can form at least one cycle.
+If a cycle can be formed, it will output "YES"; otherwise, it will output "NO".
 * The "setting" function allows users to change the number of decimal places displayed and the number of records shown in function 4.
 * Function 7 saves the current records in a specific format in the "output.txt" file (the format is the same as "file.txt").
 * When choosing "exit," the program will ask if you want to save the current data before closing.
 The saving method is the same as in function 7.